 The Government of Alberta will facilitate the establishment of a network connecting researchers, practitioners, institutions and programs to address strategic needs and priorities for the Land-use Framework.
-This will include
+This will include:

-• Establishing a virtual centre of excellence or other appropriate mechanism to provide a focal point for land-use knowledge and information;

-- Identifying research needs (e.g., economic, environmental, and social); - Improving technology and knowledge transfer; - Improving capacity for practitioners to use technology and be aware of best management practices, experience and knowledge; and - Developing tools for continuous improvement (e.g., full cost accounting, scenario models and other simulators for decision support, etc.).
+- establishing a virtual centre of excellence or other appropriate mechanism to provide a focal point for land-use knowledge and information, - identifying research needs (e.g., economic, environmental, and social), - improving technology and knowledge transfer, - improving capacity for practitioners to use technology and be aware of best management practices, experience and knowledge, - developing tools for continuous improvement (e.g., scenario models and other simulators for decision support, etc.), and - exploring opportunities for using traditional knowledge along with scientific data.